 Often located along beautiful shorelines or peaceful rivers, campsites are chosen to offer as much solitude as possible (yet be within emergency whistle-signaling distance of other group members).
 Most students spend their Solo time journaling, drawing or just thinking and resting as they process lessons of the course to focus on their goals for the future.
 Instructors check on each participant at least daily.

 Strengthen a sense of self and feel what it means to connect to others.
-A nine-day course for 13 to 14-year-olds is the perfect introduction to the Outward Bound experience.
+A nine-day course for 13- to 14-year-olds is the perfect introduction to the Outward Bound experience.
 Supportive Instructors teach the skills of wilderness travel and guide the formation of the group into an expedition team.
 As the students’ abilities grow, the Instructors intentionally and progressively challenge them to take on more responsibilities, try out more leadership roles and develop a heightened sense of self and purpose.
-Caring Instructors prioritize safety while encouraging students to share ideas, experiment, triumph… and sometimes fail.
-While safety is conscientiously maintained, students may feel moments of frustration and disappointment during course, and at such times Instructors help them review their choices, weigh the results, decide what changes to make and try again.
-We find this teaches decision making, responsibility, and resiliency and ensures the group knows that all successes are truly theirs!
+Under close supervision of caring Instructors, students are encouraged to share ideas, experiment, triumph…and sometimes fail.
+While safety is conscientiously maintained, students may feel moments of frustration, disappointment, cold, wet and tired.
+At times, the Instructors coach young teens to review their choices, weigh the results, decide what changes to make and try again.
+This teaches decision-making, responsibility and resiliency, ensuring the group knows that all successes are truly theirs!

 Through these condensed experiences, students are provided space to express their opinions and make real choices while developing their individual identity and resistance to peer pressure.
-While on the expedition, students support each other and participate in social activities that strengthen empathy and belonging.
-They become comfortable living and working together in the wilderness and leave feeling inspired to take on real challenge and return readier to fully participate and positively engage at home, at school, and in their communities.
+While on the expedition, youth support each other and participate in social activities that strengthen empathy and belonging.
+Students become comfortable living and working together in the wilderness and leave feeling inspired to take on real challenge and return readier to fully participate and positively engage at home, at school and in their communities.

 The coast of Maine, with its intricate and indented shoreline, is a unique segment of the North Atlantic seaboard.
 It is renown among sailors for its picturesque beauty, iconic lighthouses, abundant bays and harbors, rocky islands and quiet coves.
 Our cruising area covers nearly 200 miles of the Maine coast, with countless rivers, bays and islands to explore.
-The rocky, spruce-covered islands are the summits of a prehistoric mountain range, and generations of inhabitants have made their livelihoods here.
-Evidence left behind on the islands reveals the historic presence of indigenous Abenaki camps, pre-colonial fishing communities, post-colonial timber and farming operations, and early 20th century granite quarries.
+The rocky, spruce-covered islands are the summits of a prehistoric mountain range; many generations of inhabitants have made their livelihoods here.
+Evidence left behind on the islands reveals the historic presence of indigenous Abenaki camps, pre-colonial fishing communities, post-colonial timber and farming operations and early 20th century granite quarries.
 Cold, nutrient-rich waters flow from the Canadian Maritimes and make the Gulf of Maine home to a wide range of sea birds, seals, porpoises and whales.
 These regions are the ancestral lands of the Wabanaki Confederacy, which includes Abenaki/Abénaquis, W∂last∂kwiyik (Maliseet), Penobscot, and Passamaquoddy nations.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.